ElementAstro/LightAPT/README.md

 ## Features

-Though LightAPT is very tiny , here are many good features
+Even though LightAPT is very lightweight, it still retains a lot of practical features

 + Based on INDI and ASCOM , most of the devices support
 + Online/Offline skymap , easy to build your image